 Released NWB: Neurophysiology 2.0 Datasets

 These sample data sets have been translated into the Neurodata Without Borders: Neurophysiology unified data format, which has been developed to incorporate present and future electrophysiological and optical physiology data and to include complex metadata related to stimuli and behavior.
 To learn more about the data sets, visit the links below.
-Information about the NWB format and how to use it will be added as it becomes available.
+This is not a comprehensive list and is provided as a convenience.
+Many of the datasets and tools are built and supported by other groups, and are in active development.

 Allen Institute for Brain Science: pre-release